 Finally, let’s chat about the large dark green mountain in the foreground of our design.

 This portion of the canvas features vivid pops of color, but it’s not the focal point.
 (Remember, the bright gold mountain in the center of the canvas is the focal point.)
 So, how can we make the dark green mountain look really terrific without wrecking the overall unity of the design?

 Have you ever heard the mantra “every piece needs a little basketweave”?
 Well, this is the perfect place to implement that advice.
 Since there’s so much color bouncing around on that corner of the canvas, tent stitch is the perfect choice for the green portion of the mountain.

 Then, you can jazz things up a little by using the cashmere stitch for texture.

 The cashmere stitch is similar to the mosaic stitch – it’s just a little longer.
 (It’s a true diagonal stitch, too.)
 You can work it either horizontally or vertically.

 Instead of using multi-colored threads, I recommend using individual colors that match the artist’s painting.
 You can definitely use tonal overdyed threads for depth of color, though.
 Since the cashmere stitch is a little larger than the diagonal mosaic stitch, it provides the viewer with a proper sense of perspective, too.
 Here’s a stitch diagram of the cashmere stitch for you.

 And there you have it… six slanted stitches you can use to embellish your painted needlepoint canvases.

 Of course, you can use these same six stitches in a host of different ways.
 Just get out your doodle canvas and your thread stash – and have fun!
 Your imagination is your only limitation.
-I can’t wait to see what you come up with, so please share pictures with us in the Serendipity Needleworks Facebook group.

 Next time, we’ll explore crossed stitches. 😉